slabad/writing/202201080940 Sermon Love God Love People.md

 Who is my neighbor?
 * the family next door?
 * the muslim family across the street?
-* the lesbian couple two houses down?
+* the lesbian couple two houses down

+How do you react when encountering someone different than you?
+* Levite
+* Preist
+* Samaritan

 #### Reference